rsiemens/squids/docs/guide.rst

 Consuming Tasks
 ---------------

-Once you have sent a task into an SQS queue you'll likely want run it eventually.
+Once you have sent a task into an SQS queue you'll likely want to run it eventually.
 To run the task you need to consume it.
 We can get a consumer for a queue by calling :meth:`.App.create_consumer`.
 ``create_consumer`` takes a single argument which is the queue name.
 Once we have the consumer we can begin to consume and run our tasks like so: